Living her best life

 They call him “Big Ben”

 Just 4 years ago, Ben was in London, England watching Canada’s men’s and women’s wheelchair basketball teams compete at the 2012 Paralympic Games.
-Today at age 19, this Edmonton lad is off to Toronto this October to train full time with Team Canada at the Wheelchair Basketball Canada Academy.
+Today, the 19 year old Edmonton lad is in Toronto training full time with Team Canada, at the Wheelchair Basketball Canada Academy.